 OneStart also allows you to see if your aid has passed to your bursar account and has resulted in a credit on your bursar account.
 If aid has passed to your bursar account, your account will show each award as a credit under the Financial Aid heading, taking the place of the anticipated aid entries.
 If the aid is still anticipated, you will see this under the Anticipated Aid heading on your bursar account.
 If not passed, please check the Financial Aid OneStart channel for details.
 (Awards that have not passed will not be available to your bursar account and cannot be calculated as part of a refundable amount).

-Aid can be disbursed to students by the Office of the Bursar no sooner than 10 calendar days prior to the first day of class.
+Aid will be disbursed to students starting 1/20/15.
 All current costs such as tuition and fees will be paid first.
 You will be refunded any financial aid money that remains after your bill is paid.
 If you do not receive your expected aid, you are still responsible for the outstanding fees due.

 If you are eligible for financial aid but do not plan to complete the semester, you must withdraw from your semester classes.
 Otherwise your fees will be paid by your financial aid, your enrollment will be validated, and you will receive failing grades in all registered classes.
 Financial aid recipients who reduce their enrollment may be required to repay their financial aid.
 Contact a financial aid counselor before adjusting your class schedule.